fredokun/defvariant/defvariant.md

 An "advanced-beginner" or intermediate level of Common Lisp is required.

+**Remark** : a simpler and more pedagogical-minded version of `defvariant` is available at https://github.com/fredokun/defvariant/tree/v0.2_tutorial

 ## A macro refresher

 We begin with a small refresher for macros with a simple although